OutSystems/cloud-connector/README.md

       https://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7 \
       R:8081:192.168.0.3:8393

-In this example, you tunnel the endpoint `192.168.0.3:8393`, a REST API service running on IP address `192.168.0.3`.
+In this example, you create a tunnel to the endpoint `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
 The endpoint is available to consume by applications running in the connected stage at `secure-gateway:8081`.

-You can tunnel multiple endpoints to the same Secure Gateway.
+You can create a tunnel to connect multiple endpoints to the same Secure Gateway.
 To do this, you can run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
 In the latter case, for example:

     outsystemscc \
       --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" \
       https://acme.outsystems.app/sg_6c23a5b4-b718-4634-a503-f22aed17d4e7 \
       R:8081:192.168.0.3:8393 R:8082:192.168.0.4:587

-In this example, you tunnel two endpoints.
-One, as before, `192.168.0.3:8393`, a REST API service running on IP address `192.168.0.3`.
+In this example, you create a tunnel to connect two endpoints.
+One, as before, `192.168.0.3:8393`, a REST API service (HTTP/TCP) running on IP address `192.168.0.3`.
 The endpoint is available for use by applications running in the connected stage at `secure-gateway:8081`.
-Second, `192.168.0.4:587`, an SMTP server running on `192.168.0.4`, another IP in the internal address range.
+Second, `192.168.0.4:587`, an SMTP server (SMTP/TCP) running on `192.168.0.4`, another IP in the internal address range.
 The endpoint is available for use by applications running in the connected stage at `secure-gateway:8082`.

-You can tunnel any endpoint that is in the internal address range and so network accessible from the system you run `outsystemscc` on.
+You can create a tunnel to any endpoint that is in the internal address range and so network accessible over TCP or UDP from the system you run `outsystemscc` on.
+If the connection is over UDP, add `/udp` to the end of the remote port.

-You can learn more about using private endpoints in your applications on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).
+You can learn more about using connected endpoints in your applications on the [Project Neo documentation site](https://outsystemsrd.atlassian.net/browse/TK-6271).

 ### Logging